Can you get Your Period While you’re Pregnant?

 Both your period and pregnancy cause fluctuations in hormones.
 Because both events can bring on their own unique set of challenges, it’s easy to wonder if you can expect to get your period—or something like it—while you’re pregnant.

-About 25-30 percent of women will have light bleeding in pregnancy, which can be from various reasons including implantation bleeding, cervical issues, placenta abnormalities, ectopic pregnancies, and miscarriages.
+About 25-30 percent of women will have light bleeding in pregnancy.
+These can be from various reasons including implantation bleeding, cervical issues, placenta abnormalities, ectopic pregnancies, and miscarriages.
 In general, you will not get your period while you are pregnant.
 There is a small percentage of women who could have longer-than-usual periods and may continue to bleed, but will also be ovulating at the same time.
 If this occurs, you could technically be pregnant while on your period.
 However, you would not typically know at this stage because it would be extremely early (as in 1-3 days) into your pregnancy.

 With this exception, you will not get your period while you are pregnant.
 This is due to the fact that your body has a menstrual cycle when you have not conceived and when you do become pregnant, the hormone shift prevents ovulation and therefore any further periods.